Last update

 Thus, the Benelux played a pioneering role in strengthening European cooperation.
 Indeed, some areas of cooperation that were launched by the Treaty of 1958 were so successful that their application was extended to the European level.
 This applies in particular to the free movement of persons (Schengen), the internal market (economic union) and police cooperation.

-In view of the expiry of the 1958 Treaty after 50 years and in order to give new impetus to the Benelux cooperation, the Treaty revising the Treaty establishing the Benelux Economic Union was signed in The Hague on 17 June 2008.
+In view of the expiration of the 1958 Treaty after 50 years and in order to give new momentum to the Benelux cooperation, the Treaty revising the Treaty establishing the Benelux Economic Union was signed in The Hague on 17 June 2008.
 Under this treaty, the Benelux cooperation now focuses on three main themes: the internal market and economic union, sustainable development, and justice and home affairs.
+It came into force on 1 January 2012.
 In addition to continuing the Benelux cooperation as a laboratory for Europe, the new Benelux Treaty also gives the Benelux the opportunity to extend cross-border cooperation by concluding agreements with other states or regional groupings of states or with neighbouring Benelux regions or entities.
-The Treaty revising the Treaty establishing the Benelux Economic Union was ratified by the Act of 4 June 2009 and entered into force on 1 January 2012.

 More information: https://www.benelux.int/fr/